andrewbarker96/last-minute-lineup/README.md

 ## Overview

-This website is a project developed for [course name] under the supervision of [professor name].
+This website is a project developed for SWDV-640.
 It is designed to showcase various features implemented using React with Next.js, along with Material-UI for styling.

 ## Getting Started